Feature Brief: Cluster Types and Sizes

 Adding or removing hosts is a common operation that can be performed by cloud administrators either interactively via the web console, or through automation using the REST API or PowerCLI.
 The following demo shows how to manually add a host:

-Alternatively, Elastic DRS (EDRS) is a policy-based service that can add or remove hosts in a production cluster as the demand for resources fluctuate.
-EDRS can be tuned to prioritize performance or cost optimization and is only available with multi-host SDDC clusters.
-To learn more, see the Elastic DRS Feature Brief.
+Alternatively, Elastic DRS (EDRS) is a policy-based service that can add or remove hosts in a production cluster as the demand for resources fluctuates.
+EDRS can be tuned to prioritize performance or cost optimization.
+EDRS requires a minimum of two hosts, so it does not apply to single-host SDDCs.
+In two-host SDDCs and stretched clusters with fewer than six hosts, only the Elastic DRS Baseline policy is available.
+The EDRS Baseline policy adds hosts after storage utilization reaches 80% or vSAN component utilization reaches 85%.
+To learn more, see the Elastic DRS Feature Brief and the product documentation.

 There are certain restrictions pertaining to host addition and removal operations:

-• One-host clusters can be scaled up to 2 or 3 hosts before the 30-day lifespan ends
+• Single hosts can be scaled up to 2- or 3-host-clusters before the 60-day lifespan ends

-• Clusters with 3+ hosts can be expanded and contracted from 3 to 16 nodes as needed
+• Non-stretched clusters with two or more hosts can be expanded and contracted from 2 to 16 nodes as needed

 Summary